jithendray/mini--projects/buy-or-sell-stocks/README.md

 - [backtesting.py](https://kernc.github.io/backtesting.py/)

+---

-**Note: I am not responsible for any profit/loss you make using this.
-Do not deploy this strategy without knowing what you are doing, I did this purely for learning purposes, and you should consult your financial advisor before any trading decision! (lol!)**
+**Note: This is purely for learning purposes.
+I am not responsible for any profit/loss you make using this.
+You should consult your financial advisor before any trading decision! (lol!)**